The following on-site activities are provided for your group to enjoy at no additional cost:

 Basic orienteering – equipment and written instructions are available in all buildings and campsites.

 For a small additional fee we also offer (to book please e-mail firstname.lastname@example.org):

-Grass sledging – there are four grass sledges available for hire (£10 per pair per hour for 2016 / £12 per pair per hour for 2017).
-These need to be booked in advance by e-mailing firstname.lastname@example.org.
+Grass sledging – there are four grass sledges available for hire at a cost of £12 per pair per hour.
+These need to be booked in advance by e-mailing email@example.com.
 Download the risk assessment here.

 The Ash Centre is home to a treasure chest of bats, balls, goalposts, racket, frisbees and even swing ball for visitors to have fun with.
 It is available for use free of charge by anyone camping or staying with us.

-BBQs – There is a gas BBQ which can be hired by anyone using any of the buildings or campsites.
-There is also a charcoal BBQ situated near the Ranger Den for which you will need to bring your own fuel.
+BBQs – There is a charcoal BBQ situated near the Ranger Den for which you will need to bring your own fuel.